COVID-19 wage assurance

 Yes, they should.
 But given the current very desperate circumstances of garment workers who are not even paid the poverty wages they were counting on, the first and foremost priority is to get workers their current regular wages and benefits, even though we know that these cover only about one third of what is needed to meet basic needs of themselves and their families.
 Currently many workers are getting reduced wages or nothing at all.
 Providing their legally owed wages and benefits to their workers immediately is the minimum first step brands should take to ensure workers can survive.

 What is meant by a “Guarantee Fund” ?

-In addition to providing immediate income support for workers, the wage assurance also includes a commitment to negotiate an enforceable agreement to support stronger social protections for workers, in line with the relevant ILO conventions, through the establishment of a global guarantee fund.
+In addition to providing immediate income support for workers, the wage assurance also includes a commitment to negotiate an enforceable agreement to support stronger social protections for workers related to unemployment and severance benefits, in line with the relevant ILO conventions, through the establishment of a Severance Guarantee fund.

-The purpose of a global guarantee fund is to mitigate the devastating consequences of unemployment for workers in the future by financially supplementing or strengthening government social security programs.
-The guarantee fund will also reserve monies for payments of severance and outstanding wages in cases where employers have gone insolvent, or otherwise have terminated workers.
-Brands would contribute to both funding streams through an indefinite price premium on future orders.
+The purpose of the Severance Guarantee Fund is to pay severance and outstanding wages in cases where employers have gone insolvent, or otherwise have terminated workers and can’t be compelled to pay.
+The Severance Guarantee Fund will also mitigate the devastating consequences of unemployment for workers in the future by financially supplementing or strengthening government social protection programs for unemployment or severance benefits.
+Brands and retailers would contribute to both funding streams through a fee based on on volume sourced from each country, and employer fees would be a percentage of their wage bill in each country.
 This should be part of a larger effort to establish more sustainable and resilient industries in the near future, consisting of supply-chains with better planning and pricing models, which includes a costing model that covers fair payment schedules, and financial space for living wages, safe factories, and social benefits.